freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/center-an-element-horizontally-using-the-margin-property.md

 Another positioning technique is to center a block element horizontally.
 One way to do this is to set its `margin` to a value of auto.

 This method works for images, too.
-Images are inline elements by default, but can be changed to block elements when you set the `display` property to block.
+Images are inline elements by default, but can be changed to block elements when you set the `display` property to `block`.

 # --instructions--

-Center the `div` on the page by adding a `margin` property with a value of auto.
+Center the `div` on the page by adding a `margin` property with a value of `auto`.

 # --hints--

-The `div` should have a `margin` set to auto.
+The `div` should have a `margin` set to `auto`.

 ```js
 assert(code.match(/margin:\s*?auto;/g));